Sulawesi for All

 Toraja is known for impressive boat-shaped traditional houses decorated with colourful wood carvings, and for burial sites carved into rocky cliffs.
-To preserve the beauty of their setting and surroundings, a group of 10 Toraja settlements has been submitted to UNESCO for world heritage nomination.
+To preserve the beauty of this setting, a group of 10 Toraja settlements has been submitted to UNESCO for world heritage nomination.

 Kete Kesu is one of the oldest villages in Toraja and has a rather spooky burial site at the outskirts of the village.